Initial Teacher Training (ITT)

-What else is Necessary?
+What else is necessary?

-For most of the year you will be with us.
 You will begin with an induction into the life of the school.

 Our emphasis is on quality, not quantity.
 We will build your skills and confidence through observation, modelling, team teaching, working with other trainees and experienced staff, so that you know what constitutes outstanding teaching.
 Don’t expect to be teaching a full timetable, or to have full responsibility for classes.